Finding Pet-Friendly Hotels

 - Make a reservation.
 Be sure to ask:

 - Do you take pets?
 If yes, ask about your specific type of pet: cat, dog, hamster.

 - Is there a weight limit?
 Many hotels have a weight limit and a number limit on how many are allowed in one room.

 - Do you have any breed restrictions?

-- Are there any supervision requirements (e.g. you must be in the room with your pet at all times)?
+- Are there any supervision requirements (e.g. you must be in the room with your pet at all times, the pet must be in a carrier while in the room)?
 What other rules do I need to be aware of?

 - Is there a pet deposit?
 Is it refundable at the end of the stay?